thinkful-ei-gecko/Hubert-Leon-DSA-BIG-O/drills.md

 Therefore, the bigger the input, the smaller proportion of the actual input your program has to run.

 ## 9. Random element
-This is a constant time algorithm O(n) because no matter the size of the input, it will always take the same amount of time to complete.
+This is a constant time algorithm O(1) because no matter the size of the input, it will always take the same amount of time to complete.

 ## 10. What Am I?